 Diakonia sees partners’ institutional capacity building as a central issue and considers this being a field where we can bring in added value.
-Diakonia sometimes take a very active role in facilitating partners’ capacity building while working closely together, e.g. using the Gender manual, as long as the ownership of the initiative is not put at risk.
+Diakonia sometimes take a very active role in facilitating partners’ capacity building while working closely together, e.g. using the Gender toolbox, as long as the ownership of the initiative is not put at risk.

 Diakonia as a bridge builder and catalyst

 Diakonia also plays an important role as a bridge builder between partners within and between country programmes.